Los Roques Archipelago

 The islands' pristine coral reef attracts many wealthy visitors, especially from Europe, some of whom come in their own yachts and anchor in the inner, protected shallow waters.
 Development and tourism are controlled.

-Because of the wide variety of seabirds and rich aquatic life, the Venezuelan government declared Los Roques a National Park in 1972.

 History

+Prehistory

-Its first settlers were the Caribbean aborigines who visited the islands to collect botutos, fish, hunt turtles and extract salt.
+Its first settlers were the Caribbean aborigines who visited the islands to collect botutos (large sea snails), fish, hunt turtles and extract salt.
 There are still some constructions of salt flats with dikes, stone paths and remains of houses that were created at this time known as the time of exploitation of salt.
 But the permanent occupation arises with the arrival of fishermen from Margarita Island, who were bringing their families and settling in Los Roques.

-The names of the keys and islands originated from the mixture of cultures that grew up on these islands.
-The indigenous word "cayo" was translated by English-speaking buccaneers to "key" and this ended up being written phonetically in Spanish as "qui".
-This is where many of the names came from, some examples of this are:

-Frank's key that became Francisquí.
-Crab's key in Crasquí; and mixing the French word "soeur" (sister) with "key" gave rise to the name of the key that today is known as Sarquí.

-Spanish Colonization
+Spanish colony

 The islands were sighted by early Spanish navigators, and in 1589 the governor of the Venezuelan province ordered the formal takeover of these islands on behalf of the colony.

 The Dutch considered Los Roques to belong to their island territory of Curaçao because of its proximity to Bonaire which also belonged to the Dutch.
 The author M.D.
 Teenstra in 1836 still writes (in his book The Dutch West Indies): "The Government of Curaçao also includes the uninhabited islets and rocks Little Curaçao, Aves, Roques and Orchilla."

 In the 18th century, the Sociedad Mercantil Real Compañía Guipuzcoana was established on the islands and the first islands of the archipelago (Gran Roque, Carenero, Cayo Sal, etc.) were given their names.
 Also at that time, temporary fishermen began to arrive, and in the 19th century the exploitation of salt mines and guano began.